 I know it looks very bumpy, but that’s because I hadn’t wiped off the dust off when I took the picture.
 Once I wiped the clapboard down, it was far less grainy.

+One note of caution if you use this sanding technique.
 I don’t know if it was how I was holding the emery board, if I was pressing too hard, or what, but my hands were sore during this.
 So sore, I had to stop in the middle and take a break!
 I’m old, but I’m not that old!